weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 THE EXTENDED REAL NUMBER SYSTEM

-1.23 Definition The extended real number system consists of the real field R and two symbols, +00 and —oco.
+1.23 Definition The extended real number system consists of the real field R and two symbols, +00 and -oco.
 We preserve the original order in R, and define

-—0 <x< +o
+-0 <x< +o
 for every x € R.
 12 PRINCIPLES OF MATHEMATICAL ANALYSIS